 The Management Company may conduct both those derivative transactions admitted for trading on a stock exchange or included in another regulated market and over-the-counter (OTC) transactions.
 A process for accurate and independent assessment of the value of OTC derivatives will be employed.

-7.13 Securities lending transactions and repurchase agreement transactions (securities financing transactions)
+7.13 (Reverse) repurchase agreement transactions (securities financing transactions)